AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 Adobe Commerce added an auto-crons configuration option to all Pro projects to support self-service cron configuration on Staging and Production environments using the `.magento.app.yaml` file.
 If this option is enabled, you can use `crontab` to review the cron configuration.

-Although you can use crontab to review configuration on Pro plan projects, Adobe Commerce does not use crontab to run cron jobs for sites deployed on our cloud infrastructure.
+Although you can use crontab to review configuration on Pro projects, Adobe Commerce does not use crontab to run cron jobs for sites deployed on our cloud infrastructure.

 **To review cron configuration on Pro environments**: